KenKundert/avendesora/README.rst

 Avendesora to your needs.
 After initializing your account you should take the time to review the config file and adjust it to fit your needs.
-You should be very thoughtful in this initial configuration, because some decisions (or nondecision) you make can be very difficult to change later.
+You should be very thoughtful in this initial configuration, because some decisions (or nondecisions) you make can be very difficult to change later.
 The reason for this is that they may affect the passwords you generate, and if you change them you may change existing generated passwords.
 In particular, be careful with *dictionary_file* and *default_passphase_separator*.
 Changing these values when